EEGKit/openvibe-meta/GUIDELINES.md

 # Coding Style Guide

----
 ## General rules

----
 ### Base rules
-The base rules applied to this project are from the Google C++ Style Guide: https://google.github.io/styleguide/cppguide.html
+The base rules applied to this project are from the Google C++ Style Guide: https://google.github.io/styleguide/cppguide.html.
-Any rule listed bellow takes precedence over the corresponding rule
+Any rule listed below takes precedence over the corresponding rule.
 For any rule/guidance not mentioned here, please refer to the base guide.

 ### Naming

 - User defined data types are in UpperCamelCase with the following prefixes:
 <pre>
-  - Interface: IUpperCamelCase
+  Interface: IUpperCamelCase
-  - Class:     CUpperCamelCase
+  Class:     CUpperCamelCase
-  - Template:  TUpperCamelCase
+  Template:  TUpperCamelCase
-  - Struct:    SUpperCamelCase
+  Struct:    SUpperCamelCase
-  - Enum:      EUpperCamelCase
+  Enum:      EUpperCamelCase
-  - Union:     UUpperCamelCase
+  Union:     UUpperCamelCase
 </pre>

 - Variables are in lowerCamelCase